 Select this option to choose a location and file name for the Communication Monitor log file.
 Any errors detected with a connection to the hardware encoders via a serial COM port is saved to a .txt file when this option is enabled.

 Help Menu

 Grid Tooltips

 Turns the tooltips off and on for the Text Panel.

 Quick Start Guide (Local)

 Opens the Quick Start Guide that is installed with CaptionMaker.
-Depending on the product and version, you may have selections for additional guides.
 Adobe PDF reader is required to view the document.